eldoy/lowtide/README.md

 Features:

-* Extrememly minimal and fast, no dependencies
+* Extremely minimal and fast, no dependencies
 * Logs to file asynchronously
 * Supports formatted logging of arrays, objects and dates